Shaanxi History Museum: History

 Shaanxi History Museum was constructed from 1983.
 It was opened to the public on 20 June 1991.
-The museum is in an area of 65,000 m2, with a building area of 55,600 m2, cultural relics storerooms of 8,000 m2, exhibition halls of 11,000 square meters, and a collection of 370,000 objects.
+The museum is in an area of 65,000 m2, with a building area of 55,600 m2, cultural relics storerooms of 8,000 m2, exhibition halls of 11,000 square meters, and a collection of 1,725,754 objects or sets as of 2021.
 The museum is architecturally in the Tang style, with a "hall in center, storied buildings in corners".
 It is elegant and dignified, on a large scale, with a combination of traditional architecture and modern technology, which embodies folk tradition and local features.

 Shaanxi was the ancient imperial capital of China, having been the seat of more than 13 feudal dynasties, including the Zhou, Qin, Han, and Tang dynasties.
 The province is rich in cultural relics.
 With the completion of the Shaanxi History Museum, it collected over 370,000 precious relics which were unearthed in Shaanxi Province, including bronze wares, pottery figures, and mural paintings in Tang tombs.
 In particular there are large numbers of pottery Tang dynasty tomb figures from the tombs of the imperial family around the city.

 Since the opening of the museum, it has followed the policy of collecting, conservation, publicizing, education, and scientific research, using its many historical relics, and conducted various types of display.
 The relics have also been exhibited overseas in cities in Japan, France, the United States, the United Kingdom and Germany.